PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 ]

-[@!RFC2308] defines that the SOA TTL to be used in negative answers (NXDOMAIN, NODATA) is
+[@!RFC2308] defines that the SOA TTL to be used in negative answers (NXDOMAIN or NODATA) is

 > the minimum of the MINIMUM field of the SOA record and the TTL of the SOA itself